Long-term care: Early planning pays off

 Paying for long-term care

-If you're researching long-term care options for a parent or other loved one, include your loved one in the process as much as possible.
+If you're researching long-term care options for a parent, another relative or a friend, make sure the person needing care is involved in discussions and decision-making as much as possible.
 Consider these tips:

 - Plan ahead.
-Don't wait until a loved one needs a long-term care facility.
+Don't wait until a long-term care facility is necessary.
 Start planning early so that you have time to evaluate the options together.

 - Work long-term care into everyday conversation.
 If your mother mentions a problem turning on the faucet, for example, ask whether she could use help bathing or managing other aspects of personal care.

 - Explain the need for care.
-Let your loved one know why you feel he or she needs long-term care.
+Explain why you feel your relative needs long-term care.
 Is 24-hour safety a concern?
-Is it difficult to transfer your loved one from home to medical care?
-These issues can help guide your conversation, and help your loved one understand why you feel long-term care is necessary.
+Is it difficult to travel from home to medical care?
+Is it difficult to get healthy meals every day?
+These issues can help guide your conversation and explain the necessity of long-term care.

 - Involve others.
-If your loved one doesn't respond well to your efforts to talk about long-term care, involving trusted contacts — such as other loved ones, clergy, a doctor or an attorney — might help.
+If efforts to talk about long-term care are not going well, you might involve trusted individuals, such as other relatives or friends, clergy, a doctor, or an attorney.

 See more In-depth

-- Your guide to choosing a nursing home or other long-term services and supports.
-U.S. Department of Health and Human Services. https://www.medicare.gov/publications/.
-Accessed April 20, 2018.
+- Your guide to choosing a nursing home or other long-term care.
+Department of Health and Human Services. https://www.medicare.gov/pub/popular-medicare-publications.
+Accessed March 24, 2020.

-- Residential facilities, assisted living and nursing homes.
-National Institute on Aging. http://www.nia.nih.gov/health/publication/nursing-homes.
-Accessed Feb.
-24. 2015.
+- Residential facilities, assisted living, and nursing homes.
+National Institute on Aging. https://www.nia.nih.gov/health/residential-facilities-assisted-living-and-nursing-homes.
+Accessed March 24, 2020.